awsdocs/amazon-cloudfront-developer-guide/doc_source/edge-functions-restrictions.md

 + A function can create or update a query string for viewer request and origin request events \(origin request events exist only in Lambda@Edge\)\.
 + A function can read a query string, but cannot create or update one, for origin response and viewer response events \(origin response events exist only in Lambda@Edge\)\.
 + If a function creates or updates a query string, the following restrictions apply:
-  + The query string can’t include spaces, control characters, or the fragment identifier \(`#`\)\.
+  + The query string can't include spaces, control characters, or the fragment identifier \(`#`\)\.
   + The total size of the URI, including the query string, must be less than 8,192 characters\.
   + We recommend that you use percent encoding for the URI and query string\.
 For more information, see [URI and query string encoding](#function-restrictions-encoding)\.

 ### URI<a name="function-restrictions-uri"></a>

-If a function changes the URI for a request, that doesn’t change the cache behavior for the request or the origin that the request is forwarded to\.
+If a function changes the URI for a request, that doesn't change the cache behavior for the request or the origin that the request is forwarded to\.

 The total size of the URI, including the query string, must be less than 8,192 characters\.